 Within the College of Arts and Sciences, academic departments’ websites are designed by eTech, according to a plan that gives each department 8–10 weeks of our design, editorial, and development services.
-We work closely with each department to identify and address areas of need, then develop navigation, design, and sometimes special features to better serve the department and its constituents.
+We work with each department to identify and address areas of need, then develop navigation, design, and sometimes special features to better serve the department and its constituents.
 At the end of the 8–10 weeks, the site will be launched and its upkeep will be turned over to the department.
-You can view an outline of this plan on Academic Department Website Queue.

-Initial meeting: Approximately two months before your production period begins, a member of our staff will email the department chair to set up a meeting.
-The department chair and up to three other faculty or staff members will meet with the eTech web services team to talk about the process, dates, deadlines, photos, and the department’s needs.
+Initial meeting: A few weeks before your production period begins, a member of our staff will email the department chair to set up a meeting.
+The department chair and committee (if the department choses to create one) will meet with the eTech web services team to talk about the process, dates, deadlines, photos, and the department’s needs.
 Between this meeting and the materials deadline, the department must select one contact person for eTech, typically the chair, the current webmaster, or a member of the office staff.

-Materials deadline: Two weeks before production starts, the department’s contact person will send all of the text-based content, fully updated and ready to be placed on pages, to eTech’s director of digital content, who will review these materials and email questions about any omissions or problems.
+Materials deadline: Two weeks before production starts, the department’s contact person will verify that the site’s existing content has been updated and send any new, text-based content to eTech’s editorial lead, who will review these materials and ask questions about any omissions or problems.
 (This begins the question-answer process that will continue throughout the production period.)

 Production: eTech’s web team will design and develop the new site piece by piece.
-As each major piece is finished, we will email a link or file to the department for review.
+As we finish each major piece — such as the home page, the directory, a faculty bookshelf, landing pages for academic programs, etc. — we will email a link to the department for review.
 The email will include a list of elements to review, a list of elements to ignore, and a deadline for sending feedback to eTech.

-Launch: The new website will launch at the end of the eighth or tenth week of the production cycle.
+Launch: The new website will launch at the end of the eighth or 10th week of the production cycle.

-Training and user accounts: As soon after launch as is convenient for you, contact eTech to set up a training session for the folks who will be updating your new website.
+Training and user accounts: All faculty, staff, and students who need editing access to any A&S website must complete the A&S Web Accessibility Course prior to receiving their WordPress training and user accounts from eTech.
+This training can be done at any time.
+As soon after launch as is convenient for you, contact eTech to set up a training session for the folks who will be updating your new website.
 This is often a faculty member or the chair, but just as often it’s a member of the office staff.
-Most departments designate at least two people to serve as content administrators; those users will be able to add additional users as desired.
+Most departments designate at least two people to serve as content administrators.

 Before We Meet